-- See Missoula County 4-H/FFA Animal Policies on page 13. - 2 For most hog breeds the ideal weight at tagging (3rd Thursday in April) is 50-60 pounds to have a finished hog by fair time.
-Weighing your hog at tagging is optional. - 3 Hogs weighing less than 220 lbs. will be judged in a "feeder" class and will not be sold at the sale. - 4 Market hogs will be weighed Tuesday during unloading, 4-8 pm, to divide them into weight classes for judging.
-Only one market animal will be weighed for each member, no wet animals will be weighed, no animals will be reweighed. - 5 Breeding animals: If an animal is to be shown as a breeding animal, remove ear tags from previous year's market tagging.
-This will prevent animals from being accidentally sent to a processor after the fair. - 6 Gilts entered in the Breeding Hog classes must be no closer than 4 weeks away from farrowing at the

-- time of the fair. - 7 A litter is four or more pigs at least three weeks of age. - 8 A pig may be shown as an individual and as one of a litter - 9 Hog: If hog(s) originate from a certified trichinosisfree herd, no test chart will be required for exhibition.
-If they come from other than a trichinosis-free herd area, they must have been negative to a trichinosis test within the past 30 days prior to exhibition. - 10 Hog carcass contest judging will be completed using results from ultrasounds completed on Tuesday during unloading.
+- See Missoula County 4-H/FFA Animal Policies on page 7. - 2 For most hog breeds the ideal weight at tagging (3rd Thursday in April) is 50-60 pounds to have a finished hog by fair time.
+Weighing your hog at tagging is optional. - 3 Hogs weighing less than 220 lbs. will be judged in a "feeder" class and will not be sold at the sale. - 4 Weighing (see #17, page 7 above). - 5 Breeding animals: If an animal is to be shown as a breeding animal, remove ear tags from previous year's market tagging.
+This will prevent animals from being accidentally sent to a processor after the fair. - 6 Gilts entered in the Breeding Hog classes must be no closer than 4 weeks away from farrowing at the time of the fair. - 7 A litter is four or more pigs at least three weeks of age. - 8 A pig may be shown as an individual and as one of a litter. - 9 Hog: If hog(s) originate from a certified trichinosisfree herd, no test chart will be required for exhibition.
+If they come from other than a trichinosis-free herd area, they must have been negative to a trichinosis test within the past 30 days prior to exhibition. - 10 Hog carcass contest judging will be completed using results from ultrasounds completed on Monday during unloading.

-4-H/FFA Livestock Policies Specific to Llama & Alpaca
+4-H/FFA Livestock Policies Specific to Llama & Alpaca [not held in 2024]

-- 1 See Missoula County 4-H/FFA Animal Policies on page 13. - 2 A vet check or health certificate done within 30 days prior to the Fair must accompany all llamas. - 3 Llamas MUST be manageable and trained. - 4 Llamas must be groomed, cleaned, free of lice and fleas, and have feet trimmed. - 5 All exhibitors must show their own llama. - 6 Llama Exhibitors' dress code: when in the show ring (except performance) should consist of dark pants, walking shoes (no open-toed shoes are allowed), and white shirt (long or short sleeve). - You will be judged on the condition, performance, and training of your llama and how well you control your llama - 8 Each exhibitor is required to perform herdsmanship duties. - 9 All project requirements and herdsmanship duties must be completed by member to be eligible to compete in Senior Showmanship. - 10 Members cannot enter other pens without the permission of the superintendents. - 11 Llama Showmanship: - Exhibitors are required to show their own llama when participating in Showmanship Contests.
+- 1 See Missoula County 4-H/FFA Animal Policies on page 7. - 2 A vet check or health certificate done within 30 days prior to the Fair must accompany all llamas. - 3 Llamas MUST be manageable and trained. - 4 Llamas must be groomed, cleaned, free of lice and fleas, and have feet trimmed. - 5 All exhibitors must show their own llama. - 6 Llama Exhibitors' dress code: when in the show ring (except performance) should consist of dark pants, walking shoes (no open-toed shoes are allowed), and white shirt (long or short sleeve). - 7 You will be judged on the condition, performance, and training of your llama and how well you control your llama - 8 Each exhibitor is required to perform herdsmanship duties. - 9 All project requirements and herdsmanship duties must be completed by member to be eligible to compete in Senior Showmanship. - 10 Members cannot enter other pens without the permission of the superintendents. - 11 Llama Showmanship: - Exhibitors are required to show their own llama when participating in Showmanship Contests.